 3. Turn on the oven to 170 degrees C (338 F)

 4. Make the batter for Sharlotka.
 Beat the eggs with salt and sugar until all the sugar is dissolved and the mixture is much lighter in colour (about 5 min in high speed), add vanilla.
 Sieve the flour in and mix quickly on slow speed (don’t beat!).
-The finished batter should have the consistency of scotch pancakes batter or about that. *
+The finished batter should have the consistency of American / Scotch pancakes batter or about that. *

 5. Pour a little batter to the bottom of the baking tray, just to cover the bottom.
 Put all the apples pieces on top, shake to even up.
 Pour the rest of the batter on top of apples, try to get it evenly among the apples.
 The batter will hardly cover the apples up, it’s OK.
-Shake again to let the batter go down among the apples.
+Shake again to let the batter go down through the apple slices.

 6. Bake the Russian apple Sharlotka in the middle of the oven for about 30-35 minutes.
 Check with the toothpick if the cake is ready.